 Wellington Builders | Design & Architecture Services | Eco-Friendly Design | High Performing Home | Structural Insulated Panels | Energy-Efficient Home

 Brrrr!
 It’s that time of year again!
-Frosty mornings making it a little harder for us to get out of bed.
-In addition to piling on multiple layers before braving the outside world, a reality for many of us Kiwi's is the morning window condensation wipe down.
+Frosty mornings make it a little harder for us to get out of bed.
+In addition to piling on multiple layers before braving the outside world, a reality for many of us Kiwis is the morning window condensation wipe down.
 Quite frankly, it's a pain in the proverbial!
 Not only is it a waste of precious time and towels, but in our humble opinion, it's downright unhealthy for so much moisture and mildew to be invading our homes.

 As a species, we've successfully launched people into space, we've created bionic limbs, we've cured diseases, and so many more incredible feats - so why are we all still tolerating substandard building practices that leave us cold and out of pocket?
 We think it's high time the weeping windows were a thing of the past!